Lucas-C/pre-commit-hooks-safety/README.md

     -   id: python-safety-dependencies-check
 ```

-In case of a `Error: -r option requires an argument` error, meaning that the default `files` pattern does not match any requirements file in your repo, try to [override it](http://pre-commit.com/#plugins).
+In case of an error `-r option requires an argument`, meaning that the default `files` pattern does not match any requirements file in your repo, try to [override it](http://pre-commit.com/#plugins).

 ## Alternative local hook
 You'll need to `pip install safety` beforehand: